joseph-tharayil/whiskerFlick/README.md

 # Computational modeling reveals biological mechanisms underlying the whisker-flick EEG

-This repository contains the code used in the paper "Computational modeling reveals biological mechanisms underlying the whisker-flick EEG".
+This repository contains the code used in the paper [Computational modeling reveals biological mechanisms underlying the whisker-flick EEG](https://www.biorxiv.org/content/10.1101/2024.12.13.628364v1.full).
 We simulate EEG signals from two versions ("original" and "Schneider-Mizell", respectively) of the Blue Brain Project's models of the rat non-barrel primary somatosensory cortex (nbS1), under a variety of conditions.
 It relies on the BlueRecording workflow described in [this paper](https://www.biorxiv.org/content/10.1101/2024.05.14.591849v1) and [this repo]((github.com/BlueBrain/BlueRecording)).
 Briefly, for each of the neural circuits, we generate a "weights file" that describes how the transmembrane current in each neural compartment contributes to the EEG.
 We then simulate the EEG under a variety of conditions.